Description

 Key | IR Code | Key | IR Code |

 The IR Receiver module that comes in the kit provides the receiving end of the IR control setup if you need one.
-Just apply 3.3 – 5V and ground and hook-up the signal output pin to a digital input pin on the uC for reading the received codes.
-It comes with a 3-wire female-female jumper cable that can be used for hookup.
+Just apply 3.3 – 5V and ground and hook-up the signal output pin to a digital input pin on the MCU for reading the received codes.
+It comes with a 3-wire female-female jumper cable that can be used for hookup in some installations.
 Click on the pic to see the product page for more information about this module.

 1 x 3 Header